 FOR INDIVIDUAL WITH A DEVELOPMENTAL DISABILITY (DD)

-Guardianship for an individual with a developmental disability must be brought under the Mental Health Code, rather that the Estates and Protected Individuals Code.
+Guardianship for an individual with a developmental disability must be brought under the Mental Health Code, rather than the Estates and Protected Individuals Code.
 For this type of guardianship, a report containing a current evaluation of the individual’s mental, physical, social, and educational condition, adaptive behavior, and social skills must accompany the petition.
 The evaluations must have been performed within the last year and one of the individuals who conducted the evaluations must be a physician or psychologist who is competent in evaluating individuals with developmental disabilities.
 In addition, one of the individuals who completed the report must testify at the court hearing.

 For more information regarding this type of proceeding, please contact Summit Pointe and ask for DD Client Services, or visit the Summit Pointe website.